jaz303/domutil/README.md

 Fast check for `el.offsetWidth === 0 || el.offsetHeight === 0`.
 This is the same test used by jQuery's `:visible` pseudo-selector.

-This will detect elements that have been hidden with `display: none`; it is not a robust test for `visibility: hidden`.
+This will detect elements that have been hidden directly with `display: none` or `visibility: hidden`.
+It also seems to work with elements whose ancestors have been hidden with `display: none`.

 False positives will be reported for elements which have zero height or width.